Onboarding

 As a neurospicy professional editor, I value three things:

-To aid in that effort, here’s my general onboarding process for authors.
+To aid in that effort, here’s my general consultation process for authors.
 It all starts when you fill out one of the following interest forms:

 Once your consultation appointment is booked, we discuss your background as an author, my background as an editor–author, and your manuscript concerns or reasons for reaching out.